joeszafarowicz/CumulusWeatherAppWebsite/_pages/privacyterms.md

 January, 8, 2021

 # Your Privacy Matters
-Your privacy matters most to Cumulus which is why it is built to not track you or store any personally identifiable information on any servers.
+Cumulus takes your privacy seriously which is why it is built to not track you or store any personally identifiable information on any servers.
 I hope that someone finds it to be safe, useful, and reliable to check the weather.

 <br>